Congregation Rodeph Shalom (Philadelphia): Rodeph Shalom today

 "William I. Kuhn became senior rabbi of Congregation Rodeph Shalom in 1998.
 Rabbi Kuhn was ordained in 1994 by the Hebrew Union College-Jewish Institute of Religion, and immediately came to RS, serving as assistant and associate rabbi beginning in 1994.
 He brings broad and distinctive life experience to the congregation's historic pulpit."
 Throughout his tenure, Rabbi Kuhn has initiated and overseen Rodeph Shalom's ambitious and wide-ranging efforts to encourage all members of the congregation to volunteer a significant amount of their time in the betterment of their community.

 "A native and longtime resident of Nashville, Tennessee, Rabbi Kuhn's great love for Judaism was nurtured at Congregation Ohabai Sholom and within his family, which had founded the synagogue in the 1860s and remains vitally active in it to this day.
 He continued the Kuhn family tradition of leadership as a board member and officer of Ohabai Sholom, particularly while chairing the Social Action Committee, when he was instrumental in establishing a homeless shelter at the Temple."

 After graduating from the Wharton School of the University of Pennsylvania, "Rabbi Kuhn served as vice-president of Kuhn's Big K Stores Corporation, a family-owned retail business, and later established and was president of General Property Investor's Corporation, a real-estate investment firm."
 Throughout this period, he was active in Nashville community affairs.

 "In Philadelphia, Rabbi Kuhn is an active member of the boards of Jewish Federation of Greater Philadelphia, Jewish Family and Children's Services, and the National Conference for Community and Justice.
 He served on Mayor John Street's Transition Committee as co-chairman of the Volunteer and Faith-Based Organizations Sub-committee and on the Human Relations Commission for the City of Philadelphia."

-In 2003–4, under Rabbi Kuhn's direction, Rodeph Shalom carried out a major restoration of its main sanctuary.
+In 2003–04, under Rabbi Kuhn's direction, Rodeph Shalom carried out a major restoration of its main sanctuary.
 The entire building was rewired for modern electricity requirements and the air conditioning and heating systems replaced with modern equipment.
 Lighting fixtures were removed, cleaned and restored; ceiling painted and reguilded; wallpaper cleaned; and carpeting and seats replaced.

 During his successful campaign for the presidency, Barack Obama spoke in the synagogue at Passover, 2008.

 In 2017, Rabbi Jill L. Maderer became the Senior Rabbi of Rodeph Shalom.

-"Jill L. Maderer has served Congregation Rodeph Shalom since her ordination from Hebrew Union College – Jewish Institute of Religion in New York in 2001.
-In partnership with our senior staff, professional team, Board of Trustees and many involved congregants, she works passionately to build community, and pursue our vision: creating profound connections."
+Rodeph Shalom held events in support of Israel during the Gaza war, including a 30 November 2023 fundraiser for the Friends of the IDF and a 10 December rally attended by Josh Shapiro and Bob Casey.